 When your best friend won’t stop farting, take him straight to a vet.
 As many pet owners know, uncontrollable gas isn’t strictly a human issue.
 It affects cats and dogs, too.

-Luckily for stinky pets and embarrassed owners everywhere, veterinary news correspondent Dr. Marty Becker addresses some causes and solutions to pet flatulence.
+veterinary news correspondent Dr. Marty Becker addresses some causes and solutions to pet flatulence.

-Take a look at some of Dr. Becker’s recommendations, and bear in mind that they’ll work just as well for you as they will for Fido or Felix.
+Take a look at some of Dr. Becker’s recommendations, and bear in mind that they’ll work just as well for

 Problem: Aerophagia (swallowing air).